Klipsch T5 neckband

-Music and calls can be extensively via the multifunctional 3-button control element of the headphones.
-The middle button is used to switch the headphones on or put them into pairing mode, which allows up to two devices to be paired at the same time.
+Music and calls can be controlled extensively via the multifunctional 3-button control element of the headphones.
+The middle button is used to switch the headphones on or put them into pairing mode, which means that up to two devices can be paired at the same time.

 Microphone and calls

 Incoming calls on the smartphone can be made directly through the headphones.
-The one built into the neckband is practical vibration functionthat makes the headphones vibrate noticeably when a call comes in, so you are guaranteed not to miss a call.
+The vibration function built into the neckband is practical, as it makes the headphones vibrate noticeably when a call comes in so that you are guaranteed not to miss a call.
 However, it is just as practical that the function can be switched off.

 Calls can be accepted or rejected using the control element so that you don't even have to pick up your smartphone.

-The two noise-filtering microphones Do a good job with cVc 8.0 technology.
+The two noise-filtering microphones with cVc 8.0 technology do a good job.
 In general, the microphone quality is very clear and only becomes minimally tinny with increasing noise filtering.

 Would you like to know where you can buy the Klipsch T5 neckband?
-In our price comparison we list the current offers of the most popular shops.
+In our price comparison we list the current offers from the most popular shops.
 All prices are checked and updated several times a day.
-Should a shop appear several times, it concerns the different warehouses of the dealer.
+If a shop appears several times, it is the dealer's various warehouses.